MariadeAnton/bii-training/README.md

 Run ``bii setup:cpp`` to ensure you've got all tools required.

-Note: don't install MinGW if you already got Visual Studio.
+Note: don't install MinGW if you already got other compiler (Clang, Visual Studio...)

 ## Create your first project